 Sam looked at Josh and considered saying something to console him when Toby's sudden movement caught his attention.
 Although it was still raining the sun had come out and was streaming through the window.

-"Let's go for a drink.
+"Let's go for lunch.
 I'll tell Carol to tell CJ where we're going.
 But we can't be long Sam we have to write that speech for the WBC when we get back."
 Toby started to move away but noticed that Sam's gaze was fixed on the window where he had been standing.
 Josh went to get his coat mumbling something about it not surprising him if there really was a committee for benches.

 "You coming?"
 Toby asked Sam.
 He opened his mouth to reply and then closed it again.